Hilbert's third problem: Further information

 In light of Dehn's theorem above, one might ask "which polyhedra are scissors-congruent"?
-Sydler (1965) showed that two polyhedra are scissors-congruent if and only if they have the same volume and the same Dehn invariant.
+In 1965, Jean-Pierre Sydler showed that two polyhedra are scissors-congruent if and only if they have the same volume and the same Dehn invariant.
 Børge Jessen later extended Sydler's results to four dimensions.
 In 1990, Dupont and Sah provided a simpler proof of Sydler's result by reinterpreting it as a theorem about the homology of certain classical groups.

 Debrunner showed in 1980 that the Dehn invariant of any polyhedron with which all of three-dimensional space can be tiled periodically is zero.

 Unsolved problem in mathematics: In spherical or hyperbolic geometry, must polyhedra with the same volume and Dehn invariant be scissors-congruent?

 Jessen also posed the question of whether the analogue of Jessen's results remained true for spherical geometry and hyperbolic geometry.
 In these geometries, Dehn's method continues to work, and shows that when two polyhedra are scissors-congruent, their Dehn invariants are equal.
 However, it remains an open problem whether pairs of polyhedra with the same volume and the same Dehn invariant, in these geometries, are always scissors-congruent.

-Original question

-Hilbert's original question was more complicated: given any two tetrahedra T_{1} and T_{2} with equal base area and equal height (and therefore equal volume), is it always possible to find a finite number of tetrahedra, so that when these tetrahedra are glued in some way to T_{1} and also glued to T_{2}, the resulting polyhedra are scissors-congruent?

-Dehn's invariant can be used to yield a negative answer also to this stronger question.